Homework 00 - Pizza!

 Just for fun we’ll compute the total number of square inches of pizza ordered and how many square inches of pizza each person gets.

-Start by declaring four new constants, one for PI (use the exact value given in the Special Notes section above), and three for the diameters of the various pizzas.
-The constants for the diameters should be DIAMETER_LARGE
+Start by declaring four new constants, one for PI (use the exact value given in the Constants and Magic Numbers section above), and three for the diameters of the various pizzas.
+The constants for the diameters should be named something like DIAMETER_LARGE

 , DIAMETER_MEDIUM